supplyhog/yii2-slug-parser/README.md

 //add url rules in config/main.php for the appropriate application
 $config[‘urlManager’]['rules'][] = [
   'class' => 'supplyhog\SlugParser\CompositeSlugUrlRule',
-  'rules' => [
+  //'minLength' => 8 //Set the minimum require length of the slug default 8 'rules' => [
     //Example Rule for a top level slug
     // http://site.com/post-title-slug